Gertrude Mead: Career

 During World War I, Mead taught Red Cross nurses and was a medical officer at the Fremantle Base Hospital as well as a Perth divisional surgeon.
 She was a life member of St John Ambulance Brigade.

 Mead was one of the founders of the Children's Protection Society of Western Australia in 1906, which tried to "control the worst abuses of 'baby farming' and began to license foster mothers who were suitable to care for needy children."
 In 1909, she wrote in Dependent Children, "It is only within the last century that the civilised world has slowly awakened to a sense of its responsibility towards the children born of white parents who come under the heading of "unwanted"."

 In 1912, Mead joined the committee of the Silver Chain Nursing League and proposed a scheme to build cottage homes for elderly people.
 The first such cottage, on Wright Street in North Perth was designed and furnished by Mead and Muriel Chase.
 She began to investigate a similar idea for old people's homes in Adelaide.
 In 1907, Mead wrote a paper called "Medical Missions" for the WA Baptist magazine, emphasising the need for doctors to "embrace spiritual work as well as regular medical care - to win souls while healing bodies."
 Mead was a member of the Perth Central Baptist Church, where her brother-in-law A.S.
 Wilson was the pastor.
 She was known for her "deep compassion for the poor."

 Death and legacy

 Mead returned to Adelaide in 1919 to visit her brother, a medical missionary in India who was on leave.
 She suffered a cerebral embolism and died on 6 November 1919.
 She is buried in the West Terrace Cemetery.
 Upon her death,The Bulletin newspaper called her "one of [Perth's] most useful citizens."

 The Silver Chain Cottage Homes in Perth were opened in 1920, and in 1981 the only surviving home was renamed "Dr Gertrude Mead Cottage Home".
-In 1987, the federal government named Mead St in Chisholm, Australian Capital Territory after her.
+In 1987, the federal government named Mead Street in Chisholm, Australian Capital Territory after her.